Acts Online

 [Regulation 91.04.10(10) substituted by regulation 8(a) of Notice No. R. 3169, GG 48228, dated 17 March 2023 (Twenty-Fifth Amendment of the Civil Aviation Regulations, 2023)]

-(11) No owner or operator shall use the following mediums to record any information or data required to be recorded by this regulation—
+(11) A person shall not use the following mediums to record any information or data required to be recorded in terms of this Part:

 (a) engraving metal foil, photographic film and analogue using frequency modulation (FM) in FDRs;